19 The Casselberry Event

 He stood, looking around the compound.
 “I bought it from Treynor McKanzel.
 I’m sure he regrets ever selling it to me.
-But he needed to pay his tax, and I need to buy a place to live.”
+But he needed to pay his tax, and I needed to buy a place to live.”

 Josah still didn’t see the connection.
 “So, why is this place called ‘Baile Sona?'”

 The Captain chuckled.
 “The name means ‘happy home.’
 Yeva hated it, told me so every day.
 She said I should have consulted her before buying the island.
 Then something happened.
 She made this place home, and now she would never leave.
 There is a lesson here if you look for it.”